keezeden/exercise-2025/APPROACH.md

 # Approach to solving tasks

 I started with the react performance as I was confident I could implement this with minimal research.
 I started by investigating how the search and filtering was handled, but realised each performance issue contributed significantly to the over latency, so I stubbed out a few of them to better see if my changes were improving performance.
-This took me ~1 hour to refactor the main search and filtering to be more optimal, although there is still some latency I didnt get around to solving, which may be attributed to indexing issues I didnt get around to.
+This took me ~1 hour to refactor the main search and filtering to be more optimal, and add `react-window` for virtualization.
+There is still some latency which I didnt have time to investigate.

 Deciding to move along to other tasks, I then used `codex` to summarise the other problems and give me a general summary and problem files to investigate.
 Before continuing I took a lunch break and came back a few hours later if youre concerned with the gap in my commit times.